toasterco/apiai_assistant/documentation/utils.rst

  Utils module
 ==============

-Provides utility functions for the modules of the apiaiassistant package.
+Provides utility functions for the modules of the apiai_assistant package.

 Module Contents
 ===============